agateau/blog/2023/2022-12-update/index.md

 For January, I am working on Pixel Wheels.
 Since new translations have been added, I am probably going to release a 0.24.2 version to include them, and a few other bug fixes.

-We are already January 12, there aren't that much time left, so I am not going to promise too much :)
+We are already January 12, there isn't that much time left, so I am not going to promise too much :)

 Thanks for reading, if you want to support my FOSS work, head over to the [support page](/support).
 Thanks a ton!